centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

     export the configuration of the collector as well as the server to which it will be attached.

-In a few seconds the wizard will configure your new server.
+In a few seconds the wizard will configure your new poller.

 .. image:: /images/poller/wizard_add_poller_5.png
     :align: center